rlucente-se-jboss/demo-rfe/labs/lab-05.md

 Let's take a look at which container image our container web application is using.
 This application was defined to launch at boot time and runs as root.
-To list the container images, please type the following command in the guest terminal window:
+To list the container images, please type the following command in the guest terminal:

     sudo podman images